pointfreeco/combine-schedulers/README.md

 }
 ```

-Now we can initialize this view model in production by using `DispatchQueue.main` and we can initialize it in tests using `DispatchQueue.immediateScheduler`.
+Now we can initialize this view model in production by using `DispatchQueue.main` and we can initialize it in tests using `DispatchQueue.immediate`.
 Sounds like a win!

 However, introducing this generic to our view model is quite heavyweight as it is loudly announcing to the outside world that this type uses a scheduler, and worse it will end up infecting any code that touches this view model that also wants to be testable.
 For example, any view that uses this view model will need to introduce a generic if it wants to also be able to control the scheduler, which would be useful if we wanted to write [snapshot tests](https://github.com/pointfreeco/swift-snapshot-testing).